Skip to content

 Weekly Total: 125 minutes of light-to-medium cardio (5 days × 25 minutes) 12-Week AEP Total: 1,500 minutes of cardio I wouldn’t have gotten otherwise.

-The Supervisory Context: I was managing other people during this period.
+I was managing other people during this period.
 If I could fit 1,500 minutes of cardio into the most intense 12 weeks of the insurance calendar while supervising a team, anyone with a break schedule can do this.

 Eating healthy lunch outdoors on break